-Note 12.
+Note 11.
 Commitments and Contingencies

 The Foundation entered into an agreement with a bank effective August 2013 which provides the Foundation with liquidity and flexibility in managing their investment portfolio.
 The agreement allows the Foundation borrowings, if needed, up to \$5,000,000 via a variable rate advance, fixed rate advance, or letter of credit at a rate of the secured overnight financing rate (SOFR) plus a variable rate adjustment plus 1.25%, reset daily.
-The maximum borrowing amount is subject to a borrowing base calculation, which limited the maximum borrowing at June 30, 2022 and 2021, to \$3,000,000.
+The maximum borrowing amount is subject to a borrowing base calculation, which limited the maximum borrowing at both June 30, 2023 and 2022, to \$3,000,000.
 The agreement is collateralized by the Foundation's investment accounts held with the bank.
-No borrowings were outstanding at both June 30, 2022 and 2021.
-No interest expense was incurred for the years ending June 30, 2022 and 2021.
+No borrowings were outstanding at both June 30, 2023 and 2022.
+No interest expense was incurred for the years ending June 30, 2023 and 2022.